burningtree/utxo25/README.md

 > This event symbolically honors those who have left the crypto world due to greed and opportunism.

-Three years after the first act of UTXO.22, we revisit the roots and introduce the next chapter.
-The crypto community is constantly evolving, and so we must adapt to these changes.
-However, this does not mean that we reject basic ideas such as openness, transparency, and community involvement.
-In fact we want to create something even more aligned with core principles.
+Three years after the first act of UTXO.22, it's time to move our local conference to the next chapter and open up to the world.
+Like cryptocurrencies, we change and evolve, but the basic principles remain the same.
+Our desire is to create the most unique celebration of freedom, innovation and decentralization you know.
+Come celebrate with us!

 * Location: Prague, Czech Republic
 * Date: June 2025